HEALTH SAVINGS ACCOUNT: New Visions for Prosperity

 Health care can't get more basic than being born or dying.

-On his 66th birthday, a Health Savings Account owner has only one choice: to turn any surplus from healthcare into an IRA (Individual Retirement Account), for taxable retirement living.
-However, that's a step better than Medicare or employer-based insurance alone, which return the unused surplus to the donor of the gift, either the government or the employer, in the form of reduced premium cost.
-However, economists agree the salary soon adjusts downward to treat the confidently expected gift as part of wage costs.
-Therefore, the health insurance is more expensive than it would be if the surplus were returned to the beneficiary.
-These forms of health insurance have been dominant so long, everyone feels they describe necessary features of health insurance, rather than simply terms of a contract negotiated by parties other than the beneficiary.
+On his 66th birthday, a Health Savings Account owner has only one choice at present: to turn any surplus from healthcare into an IRA (Individual Retirement Account), for taxable retirement living.
+However, that's a step better than Medicare or employer-based insurance alone, which return unused surplus to the donor of the gift, either the government or the employer, in the guise of the reduced premium cost.
+However, economists agree the salary soon adjusts downward to treat the confidently expected gift, as part of wage costs.
+Therefore, health insurance is more expensive than it would be if the surplus were returned to the beneficiary directly.
+These forms of health insurance have been dominant so long, everyone feels they describe necessary features of health insurance, rather than terms of a contract negotiated by parties other than the beneficiary.

 The presumption is made the individual has Medicare, so any accumulated surplus in his HSA needs to be spent after age 66, but not on health, since he assumes he will then be completely covered.
-This presumption is strengthened when the employees of a group plan are merged into a group, so any surplus is an average of the group, not specific to the individual.
+This presumption is strengthened when the employees of a group plan are merged into a group, but quickly emerge when transfers are made.
+So any surplus is an average of the group, not specific to the individual.
 Data is not available to determine whether the size of this issue is enough to worry about.
 But a pathway probably was not created for overfunding Medicare to create retirement savings through employer-based insurance.
-In the first place, surplus does not exist.
+In the first place, the surplus does not exist.
 In the second place, any surplus was probably expected to flow back into Medicare to reduce its cost.
 In 1965, it was probably expected that Social Security would fill this need, but increasing longevity has created resistance to enhancing all entitlement programs.
+It scarcely matters, today.

-Neither employer-based nor Medicare, returns unused surplus to subscribers.
+Neither employer-based nor Medicare returns an unused surplus to subscribers.

 Proposal 1:At present, Health Savings Accounts are limited to age 21-66.
 There should be no age limits at either end, and some provision should be made for inheritance of surplus to newborn children, sufficient to cover their healthcare up to age 21.
 (3320)